Rinandroide/duino/README.md

 Install the official DU-INO Library in your Arduino IDE.
 Ensure you have the required dependencies (such as SPI and AVR libraries).
-Open the desired .ino sketch and upload it to the module via USB (Board: Arduino Pro or Pro Mini / Uno depending on your setup).
+Open the desired .ino sketch and upload it to the module via USB (Board: Arduino Uno).
 Set the rear DIP switches according to the module's ASCII diagram above.

 ## License